dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 {{< figure_resizing src="api_endpoint.png">}}

 As shown, the input to the model is an image and the output, and image (with bounding boxes) and also a value of the microalgae count.
-You can check out the API[here](https://hf.space/embed/dnth/webdemo-microalgae-counting/api).
+You can check out the API [here](https://hf.space/embed/dnth/webdemo-microalgae-counting/api).

 If you'd like to test the HTTP endpoint live, head to the API [page](https://hf.space/embed/dnth/webdemo-microalgae-counting/api).
 {{< figure_resizing src="test_endpoint.png">}}